niclad/capstone-2019/myo-raw/README.md

 and MyoRaw.add_pose_handler.
 Note that you will need to perform the sync gesture after starting the program (the Myo will vibrate as normal when it is synced).

+### How to use:

+myo_raw.py will save the EMG data from the Myoband to a CSV file.
+The data (see the below note) is an RMS signal of the *raw* EMG data.
+When the script is started, data collection will start immidiately, keeping the values read for time and EMG sensors 1-8 in their own columns.

 *As far as I can tell, the raw data seems to processed in a way that it's being sent from the Myo as RMS'd.
 At this moment (2019-10-29), I'm not sure how to get around this.
 In any case, custom grips can be trained using [classify_myo.py](classify_myo.py).*

 ## [classify_myo.py](classify_myo.py) (example pose classification and training program)